A characterization of high transitivity for groups acting on trees: Introduction

 Y.S. is grateful to ANR SingStar (ANR-14-CE25-0012-01) which funded a visit to Paris dedicated to research presented in the current paper.
 He also warmly thanks Julien Bichon for showing him an elementary argument to prove that the group of finitely supported permutations on $\N$ is not linear.

 We are grateful to Adrien Le Boudec and to Nikolay A. Ivanov for pointing out a mistake in our examples from Section \ref{ExampleFaithfulNonTopolFree} and for explaining to us how to correct it.
 We also thank Nikolay A. Ivanov, Adrien Le Boudec, Nicolás Matte Bon and Tron Omland for their useful comments on other parts of the paper.
+Finally, we are very grateful to the referee for their detailed remarks.